 After getting her shoe stuck in a staircase, Virginia manages to climb to the roof and down the other side, where she jumps onto one of their horses (a zombie horse?) and takes off.
 The dead won't give up.
 They catch up to her and pull her off the horse.

 Roger and Betty are worried about their friend.
 At a cafe outside of the Hotel Flores, Roger says that Virginia never returned home.
-They ask a waitress if there's a village nearby and she says there's nothing between there and Lisbon.
+They ask a waitress if there's a village nearby and she informs them there's nothing between that location and Lisbon.

 Roger demands to know what the matter is.
-The waitress tells him that the hotel management doesn't want workers to talk about it and says they're old wives tales that "scare tourists away."
+The waitress reveals that the hotel management doesn't want workers to talk about it and says they're old wives tales that "scare tourists away."
 Roger and Betty both tell the manager that they want horses to go to Berzano.

-Virginia's body is seen lying in a field by the train conductor and his son.
-They decide that the police will deal with it.
+Meanwhile, the train conductor and his son discover Virginia's body lying in a field.
+They decide to let the police deal with it.

 Betty takes note of the medieval cemetery and Roger thinks there's something odd about the place.
 The inscriptions on the tombstones are in Egyptian and he tells Betty they were used for black arts in witch trials from that period in time.

 Betty is unsettled and wants to leave.
 But Roger says they must first look for Virginia.
-While searching around the place, they find their friend's personal belongings and realize she must be there somewhere.
+While searching, they find their friend's personal belongings and realize she must be there somewhere.
 Her shoe on the staircase to the roof is another clue.

 She and Roger are asked to go to the morgue to identify the body.
 The morgue keeper (Simon Arriaga) is a very strange man, to say the least, and he first shows them the wrong corpse.

-When they finally see Virginia's remains, Betty faints.
+When they finally view Virginia's remains, Betty faints.
 The coroner (Juan Cortes) gives her a glass of water.
-He tells her, along with Roger and Inspector Olivero, that it looks as if wild animals had attacked her.
+He tells her, along with Roger and Inspector Oliveira, that it looks as if wild animals had attacked her.

 Betty goes back to work in her mannequin shop.
 She tells her assistant Nina (Veronica Llimera) that she's having trouble concentrating.
-Nina advises her to take a vacation, but Betty is determined to find out what happened to Virginia.
+Nina advises her to take a vacation...but Betty is determined to find out what actually happened to Virginia.

-"Leave it alone," Nina suggests, and it's obvious to Betty that she knows more about Berzano than she's letting on.
+"Leave it alone," Nina suggests.
+It's obvious to Betty that her employee knows more about Berzano than she's letting on.

 Roger arrives and takes note of the strange lighting caused by a neon sign on the roof.
 Together, he and Betty question Nina since she grew up in a village 40 miles from Berzano.

-At the morgue that night, the bizarre worker is busy playing with a frog he keeps in a fishbowl.
+At the morgue, the bizarre keeper is busy playing with a frog he has in a fishbowl.
 Suddenly, Virginia's body rises up and bites a chunk out of his neck.

-The next day, Betty and Roger go to the library to see Professor Cantal (Francisco Sanz), an authority on the Middle Ages.
+The next day, Betty and Roger go to the library to see Professor Candal (Francisco Sanz), an authority on the Middle Ages.
 They want to know more about the Templars and their rituals.
-When told that a friend was murdered at Berzano, the professor says, "they're back?
+When told that a friend was murdered at Berzano, the professor says, "They're back?
 That's great!"

-Cantal opens a book to a section on the knights and says they brought treasures back from the East.
-There, they also learned black magic for which they were excommunicated.
+Cadtal opens a book to a section on the knights and says they brought treasures back from the East.
+In that part of the world, they also learned black magic for which they were excommunicated.
 The village of Berzano was the "seat of the Templar hierarchy" in the 13th century.

 He goes on: "They were lords and masters of the area.
 Documents from their trial show that they returned from the Holy Land, bearing the cross of the Egyptian Pharaohs, symbol of eternal life.
 They held Satanic rituals in their quest for immortality.
 Meanwhile, they oppressed their serfs and tenants...and appropriated vast territories.
 They were both hated and feared."